Devin-Harris/Roommated/README.md

 2. Choose "Run Task"
 3. Choose the appropriate tasks to run (Client Dev, Server Dev, or Dev)

 If you prefer Command Line, specific commands can be found in the "package.json" of each app.
+Combined this with the utility provided by Yarn workspaces, these commands can be run right from the project's ROOT (without having to `cd` inside specific folders)

 For example:

--   Start frontend: `cd frontend && npm run start`
+-   Start frontend: `yarn frontend start`
--   Start backend without watch: `cd backend && npm run start`
+-   Start backend with watch: `yarn backend start:dev`
+-   Compile shared: `yarn shared tsc --build`

-Nx also provides tooling for quick run of these Npm commands right at the ROOT of the project (without having to `cd` inside specific folders)
+Nx also provides tooling for quick run of these Npm commands right at the root

--   Frontend commands: `nx [command] @roommated/frontend` (example: `nx start @roommated/frontend`)
+-   Frontend commands: `nx [command] @rmtd/frontend` (example: `nx start @rmtd/frontend`)
--   Backend commands: `nx [command] @roommated/backend` (example: `nx start @roommated/backend`)
+-   Backend commands: `nx [command] @rmtd/backend` (example: `nx start @rmtd/backend`)

-Note that the entire name of the individual app must be used (i.e "@roommated/frontend") in these Nx CLI commands
+Note that the entire name of the individual app must be used (i.e "@rmtd/frontend") in these Nx CLI commands

 # The "shared/common" folder